moimon718/STM32C031C6-Bare-Metal-Driver-Framework/README.md

 ## Project Overview

 This project implements a simple bare-metal-style driver framework for the STM32C031C6.
-The goal is to understand microcontroller peripherals by configuring registers directly rather than relying entirely on high-level Arduino APIs.
+The goal is to understand microcontroller peripherals through direct register configuration rather than relying entirely on high-level APIs.

 The project covers GPIO, RCC clock control, SysTick timing, USART2 communication, external interrupts, and software button debouncing.